chinedufn/percy/book/src/html-macro/special-attributes/README.md

 ## `value` Attribute

-(Note, this is virtually identical to the above section on the `checked` attribute.)

 According to the [HTML spec](https://html.spec.whatwg.org/multipage/input.html#attr-input-value), the `value` HTML attribute only controls the default value.
 Changing the `value` HTML attribute may not cause the input element's value to change.